 In his history of alchemy, Hauck says that “Specifically scholars consider Egyptian alchemy to span the centuries from 5000 BCE to 350 BCE.”

 I’m not sure about this bit.
 It is an Idiot’s Guide after all, and so he doesn’t quote references.
-I think it is likely to be true, but I’m wondering if you’d actually get “scholars” (like those on the Hall of Maat) as opposed to “intuitives” to say it?
-He is, by the way, referring to Egypt as the land of Khem.
-The word ‘alchemy’ comes from Al Khem, which means ‘from the Land of Khem’.
+I think it is likely to be true, though, in referring to Egypt as the land of Khem and that the word ‘alchemy’ comes from Al Khem, which means ‘from the Land of Khem’.

-Alchemy became part of the Greek practise of Hermeticism.
-You probably know that the Greek word ‘Hermeticism’ is based on Hermes, which is the Greek name for the great Egyptian god Thoth upon whose writings the practice of Hermeticism and alchemy was based.
+Alchemy seems to have become a part of the Greek practise of Hermeticism soon after Alexander the Great conquered Egypt in the 4th century BCE.
+The Greek word ‘Hermeticism’ is based on Hermes, which is the Greek name for the great Egyptian god Thoth upon whose writings the practice of Hermeticism and alchemy was based.
 Thoth is often depicted as an ibis.

 But you may not have known — well, I didn’t — that …